vrucy/Oceanids-Frontend/README.md

 ---

-### **Pushing Changes to the Production App**
+### **Making Changes to the Test and Production Apps**
-The Angular application is hosted as an Azure Static Web App at https://black-island-0597a3903.6.azurestaticapps.net/.
+The Angular application is hosted as an Azure Static Web App.
 The app is deployed with [Github Actions](https://github.com/OHB-DS/Oceanids-Frontend/actions).
-Workflow triggers are events that cause a workflow to run.
-In this case, the workflow to build and deploy the app is trigger whenever:
+A new Github workflow is triggered when changes are pushed to the `dev` or `main` branches:
+- **changes pushed to the `dev` branch are applied to the TEST app.**: https://purple-hill-044e4e503.6.azurestaticapps.net/
-- **changes are pushed or a pull request is merged to the `main` branch.**
+- **changes pushed to the `main` branch are applied to the PRODUCTION app.**: https://black-island-0597a3903.6.azurestaticapps.net/

-Make sure to first push your changes to the `dev`branch and test them in a local environment!
+Make sure to follow this procedure when making changes:
+- Work on the `dev` branch locally
+- Test your changes on `http://localhost:4200`
+- Push them to the `dev` branch so they are applied to the Test app
+- Check that the Test app works well
+- Make a Pull Request to merge the `dev` into the `main`

 ---

 ## Documentation